 - Grease three 7 inch cake pans.
 Place a small piece of parchment paper in the bottom of each cake pan.
 Set aside.

-- In a large mixing bowl, add sifted flour, baking powder, salt, cinnamon, allspice, and ginger.
+- In a large mixing bowl, add sifted flour, baking powder, salt, cinnamon, allspice, ginger, and natural cane sugar.
 Stir to combine.

-- In a separate bowl, add milk, lemon juice, orange juice, apple sauce, canola oil, and vanilla.
+- In a separate bowl, add milk, lemon juice, orange juice, apple sauce, canola oil, brown sugar, and vanilla.
 Stir to combine.

 - Add the wet mixture to the dry mixture and stir to combine.
 Do not overmix; stir until the flour mixture is incorporated.